codewars/docs/content/concepts/kata/translations.md

 - kata author has been inactive for over a month.

 When translation is approved, new language version is immediately available for other users to solve.
 There's also a honor reward, but remember that it's granted to the author of the **initial fork**, and not to the author of the fork which got finally accepted!

+Translation approver should also go through the kata discourse and mark suggestions posted by the translator as resolved.

 **NOTE:** currently, probably because of a bug, a user who _approves_ a translation is marked as **kata contributor**.
 Users with "contributor" flag seem to be affected by a bug which prevents them from getting any future points they would be rewarded for authoring activities on the kata they contributed to.
 Be aware that as a result, approving of a translation can cause you won't be eligible for any Honor points you would earn by translating, editing or fixing the kata in the future, unless the bug is fixed.